wazuh/wazuh-documentation/CONTRIBUTING.md

 ## Alternative Pagefind search engine

-To compile the documentation with the alternative Pagefind search engine you need to have NodeJS 16+ in you system and follow the steps listed in the previous section but using `make html-search` instead of `make html` in the step 3.
+To compile the documentation with the alternative Pagefind search engine, install NodeJS 16+.
+Then, follow the steps from the previous section replacing with `make html-search` the command in step 3.

 ## How the branches work